What is covered by AD&D insurance?

-If you can get free or very inexpensive AD&D insurance through work, it's worth signing up because of the low cost.You generally won't have to answer any health questions to get AD&D coverage at work.
+You usually won't have to answer any health questions to get AD&D coverage at work.
 You'll name a beneficiary, such as a spouse, just as you would with a regular life insurance policy.
 The beneficiary gets the money if there's a death payout.
 You get the money if there's payment for an injury like loss of a finger.

 AD&D insurance at work is generally offered in multiples of your annual salary.
 You might also be able to add a spouse or children for coverage.

 The coverage will end when you leave the job, at a date specified by the policy.

 AD&D can be a good supplement to regular life insurance, but it's not a replacement.